The House of Gordon USA will award a minimum of three scholarships

-through the Charles O. Gordon Memorial Scholarship Program to our
+per year through the Charles O. Gordon Memorial Scholarship Program

-youth (and the young at heart) who wish to further their tutelage in the Scottish
+to our youth (and the young at heart) who wish to further their tutelage in the

-Arts including but not limited to piping, highland drumming, highland dance,
+Scottish Arts including but not limited to piping, highland drumming, highland

-fiddle, heavy athletics and Gaelic language study.
-One scholarship is reserved
+dance, fiddle, heavy athletics and Gaelic language study.
+One scholarship is

-for the Grade IV Junior Piper of the Day at Grandfather Mountain Highland
+reserved for the Grade IV Junior Piper of the Day at Grandfather Mountain

-Games, two will be awarded as individual scholarship grants.
-The application
+Highland Games, two will be awarded as individual scholarship grants.

-Recipients Announced on Tartan Day, Friday, 6th April.
+Recipients Announced in honor of Tartan Day, Saturday, 4th April.

 All applicants of at least ten years of age who are involved in learning a Scottish Art are welcome to apply